spruceid/ssx/examples/ssx-test-token-gated/README.md

 );
 ```

 At `src/App.tsx` some changes are required to hook SSX and RainbowKit.
-Head to the file and make the following changes:
+Add the following imports and update the `App` component as the code bellow:

 ```tsx
 /* src/App.tsx */